Symmetric powers in abstract homotopy categories: Preliminary results

-Assume we are given with a category $\bcC $ which has three distinct but pair-wise compatible structures: it is a model category, it is a closed symmetric monoidal category, and it is a simplicial category.
-So, first of all, $\bcC $ is equipped with three classes of morphisms, weak equivalences $(W)$, fibrations $(F)$ and cofibrations $(C)$ which have the standard lifting properties and meanings, see \cite{Quillen} (or \cite{Hovey1} for modern reference).
+To get started we recall the notion of a closed symmetric monoidal model category $\bcC $.
+If $\bcC $ is moreover simplicial then we prove that symmetric powers preserve left homotopies between morphisms, Lemma~\ref{Key Lemma}, motivating all the subsequent considerations in the paper.
+Being model, $\bcC $ is a category with three distinct pair-wise compatible structures: it is a model category, it is a closed symmetric monoidal category, and it is a simplicial category.
+Being model, $\bcC $ is equipped with three classes of morphisms, weak equivalences, fibrations and cofibrations, which have the standard lifting properties and meanings, see \cite{Quillen} (or \cite{Hovey1} for modern reference).
+The monoidality of $\bcC $ means that we have a functor $\wedge :\bcC \times \bcC \to \bcC $ sending any ordered pair of objects $X,Y$ into their monoidal product $X\wedge Y$, and that product is symmetric, i.e. there exists a functorial transposition isomorphism $X\wedge Y\simeq Y\wedge X$.
+Moreover, the product $\wedge $ is also functorially associative, and there exists a unit object $\uno $, such that $\uno \wedge X\simeq X$ and $X\wedge \uno \simeq X$ for any $X$ in $\bcC $.
+The monoidal product could be also denoted by $\otimes $ but we prefer to keep to the ``pointed'' notation $\wedge $.
+Coproducts will be denoted by $\vee $.